 Welcome to Furnace Wood and Meadow

-On April 11, broadcaster and naturalist Iolo Williams and the Director General of the National Trust, Dame Helen Ghosh, joined us to unveil the 20 acres, a woodland of native and exotic trees and a wildflower-rich meadow which have never before been seen by the public.
+At Easter 2017, broadcaster and naturalist Iolo Williams joined us at a celebration day to unveil 20 acres; a woodland of native and exotic trees and a wildflower-rich meadow which had never before been seen by the public.

-Furnace Hill lies alongside the west bank of the River Hiraethlyn in the valley garden.
+Furnace Wood and Meadow lie alongside the west bank of the River Hiraethlyn in the valley garden of Bodnant.
 Once a hillside dotted with native trees, it was transformed from the 1870s under Bodnant Garden’s owner Henry Pochin and his daughter Laura McLaren, who planted North American conifers.
 Laura’s son Henry added many Asian rhododendrons and magnolias from the early 1900s.

-While the plants, views and seclusion of Furnace Wood will delight lovers of horticulture, nearby Furnace Meadow is rich in wildlife.
-The garden team are managing this grassland in a traditional way to promote the rich diversity of species which have been found there.
+Today, while the plants, views and seclusion of Furnace Wood delight lovers of horticulture, nearby Furnace Meadow is a haven for wildlife lovers.
+The garden team manage this grassland in a traditional way to promote the rich diversity of species which have been found there.

 " Furnace is a hidden gem and the opening is a high point in Bodnant Garden’s 143-year history.
 It's the biggest conservation project we've undertaken and the last significant piece of the jigsaw to be fitted into place.
 With 75 of our 80 acres now open, we are tantalisingly close to the day when visitors can enjoy the whole of this gardening masterpiece."